Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Random matrix theory

 Four-point matrices $\FM R$ and $\FM T$ are symmetric with respect to the transposition of the left and right pair of indices, $\FM R=\FM R^T$, $\FM T=\FM T^T$.
 At the same time, they are semidefinite with respect to the double contraction:

 for any matrix $\M X$, which follows from the definitions (\ref{eq:R_def}) and (\ref{eq:T_def}).
-Such positive semidefinite self-adjoint linear operators acting on matrices can be examined through the eigenvalue analysis.
+Such positive-semidefinite self-adjoint linear operators acting on matrices (also known as superoperators) can be examined through the eigenvalue analysis.
 One can find $N_{\rm dof}^2$ eigenvalues $θ_v \ge 0$ such that

 where $\M S^{(v)}$ are the basis matrices (also known as the eigenmatrices \cite{Ajanki-stability-matrix-dyson-2019}), which are orthonormal with the weight $\FM R$ in the following sense

 The Hermitian conjugation ($\dag$) is employed in order to use the complex basis $\M S^{(v)}$.
 Although real four-point matrices $\FM T$ and $\FM R$ allow for a real basis, the complex basis is chosen to enable further application of Fourier analysis.